kubernetes/enhancements/keps/sig-apps/2232-suspend-jobs/README.md

   The `.spec.suspend` field is set to true by Jobs.
 The status conditions of a Job can also be used to determine whether a Job is using the feature (look for a condition of type "Suspended").

+* **How can someone using this feature know that it is working for their instance?**
+- [x] Events
+  - Event Reason: Suspended
+  - The message includes the job name.
+- [x] API .status
+  - Condition name: Suspended
+  - Other field:

 * **What are the SLIs (Service Level Indicators) an operator can use to determine the health of the service?**